Setting Up Postal as an SMTP Server

 SpamAssassin uses over 700 tests and a variety of analytical techniques to detect spam.
 Each attribute it checks contributes to the overall score.

 Negative scores indicate the email is less likely to be spam, while positive scores suggest possible spam.
-A score of 0 is neutral, meaning the factor has little impact.

 When setting up SpamAssassin, the score threshold can be adjusted, with 5 being the default.